Best Federal Defense Attorney in Chicago, IL

 Individuals convicted of federal crimes serve time in federal rather than state prisons if incarceration is part of the sentence.

-Why Michael J. Petro is Chicago’s Best Federal Defense Attorney
+Why Michael J. Petro is Chicago’s Top Federal Defense Attorney

 How will your federal crime attorney defend you in court?
 An attorney who is experienced in federal matters will have a deep understanding of the Federal Rules of Criminal Procedure.
 Regardless of the phase of federal proceedings against you — from the initial criminal complaint to grand jury indictment, arraignment and trial — Attorney Michael J. Petro will diligently represent you and promote your innocence.